Demi Lovato's Memory of First Meeting Christina Aguilera Involves Lots of Screaming

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-“Being able to work with her was literally a dream come true,” Lovato gushed.
+“Being able to work with her was literally a dream come true,” Lovato said.
 “She’s the sweetest woman — just so gracious.
 She was so excited when I showed up to the shoot.
 It was great.”

 Lovato didn’t miss a beat onstage during the performance, but her moves — and her shoe selection — have been limited after she broke her foot while on vacation in Bali earlier this month.